Tech-Aditya/Employee_API_using_Springboot/README.md

 # Employee_API_using_Springboot
 A Simple Employee API, Which can perform  Get, Post ,Put and Delete operations.

-In case you want to use this application, you need to change the following things :- in the application.properties,
+In case, you want to use this application, you need to change the following things :- go to the application.properties, and change the things accordingly

 spring.datasource.url="Your Database address"